How to Set Up a Coffee Lab: Equipment & Solutions | Coffee Pro Direct

 Why a Coffee Lab is Essential

 A coffee lab is essential because it enables us to evaluate coffee quality at every stage of production.
-By testing green beans, roasted coffee, and brewed samples, we can identify defects, assess flavour profiles, and maintain consistency across batches.
+By testing green beans, roasted coffee, and brewed samples, we can identify defects, assess flavor profiles, and maintain consistency across batches.
 Without a dedicated lab, coffee quality relies heavily on subjective evaluation, which may lead to inconsistencies and reduced customer satisfaction.
 A coffee lab empowers us with objective data and precision, making quality control systematic and reliable.

 The rapid growth of specialty coffee businesses worldwide has increased the importance of professional coffee laboratories.
 Roasteries, exporters, and quality control teams rely on coffee labs to analyse beans, develop roasting profiles, and maintain flavour consistency across different batches.